 The Latin word was active in forming verbs.
 Also see prae-.
 Sometimes in Middle English muddled with words in pro- or per-.

-early 15c., "train of followers," from Old French sequelle (14c.), from Late Latin sequela "that which follows, result, consequence," from sequi "to follow, come after, follow after, attend, follow naturally," from PIE root *sekw- (1) "to follow."
-Meaning "consequence" is attested from late 15c.
-Meaning "story that follows and continues another" first recorded 1510s.
+mid-15c., "consequence of an event or action, a corollary; that which follows and forms a continuation," from Old French sequelle, sequele (14c.) and directly from Late Latin sequela "that which follows, result, consequence," from sequi "to follow, come after, follow after, attend, follow naturally" (from PIE root *sekw- (1) "to follow").